figtools/figgy.docs/docs/manual/configuration/figgy-cloud.md

     create_deploy_bucket = true
 ```

-Set to 'true' if you want to Figgy to create an S3 bucket to support its deployment.
+Set to **true** if you want to Figgy to create an S3 bucket to support its deployment.
 The bucket-name must be configured
-in the associated `.tfvars` file for each AWS Account / Terraform Workspace.
+in the associated `.tfvars` file for each AWS Account / Terraform workspace.

 ---
 #### configure_cloudtrail